-This tour focuses on the plight of the Jews that managed to escape to Shanghai from Nazi Europe.
+This Shanghai Jewish tour focuses on the plight of the Jews that managed to escape to Shanghai from Nazi Europe.

 During the tour your native English speaking guide will show you the area in which the Japanese confined the Jews.
 They will explain what their lives were like living in their ghetto and give case studies that illustrate how they survived and maintained their dignity.

 Highlights include the Broadway Theatre, an introduction to the game of `Carom, the home of the American Jewish Joint Distribution Committee, and a tour of the excellent Shanghai Jewish Refugees Museum.

 - Meet your native English speaking guide outside exit 3 of Dalian Metro Station (line 4), on the corner of Dalian Road and Changyang Road; 大连地铁站三号出口，大连路靠近长阳路, to start your Shanghai Jewish tour.

 - Walk past Tilanqiao Prison and discover why it used to be considered one of the harshest penitentiaries in the world.
 Learn about the religious leader who was incarcerated there for 30 years.

 - Visit the largest shelter for Jewish refugees in Shanghai, which housed over 1,000 refugees, and learn what living conditions here were like.